Financial-Times/origami-image-service/README.md

   * Cloudinary receives the image URL:<br/>
   `http://localhost/images/svgtint/http://mysite/example.svg?color=red`

-So Cloudinary responds with a `404`.
+So Cloudinary responds with a `404`, and you may see an error like `connect ECONNREFUSED 127.0.0.1:443`.
 You can get around this by manually specifying a hostname in your configuration.
 You'll need to tell the service to rely on the QA instance for SVG tinting.
 Add the following to your `.env` file:

 ```
 HOSTNAME=origami-image-service-qa.herokuapp.com